braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/workflow_automation/zapier.md

 > [Zapier][1] is an automation web tool that allows you to share data between web apps and then use that information to automate actions.

-The Braze and Zapier partnership leverages Braze API endpoints and [webhooks][3] to connect with third-party applications—such as Google Workplace, Slack, Salesforce, etc.—and automate various actions.
+The Braze and Zapier partnership leverages the Braze API and Braze [webhooks][3] to connect with third-party applications—such as Google Workplace, Slack, Salesforce, WordPress, etc. to automate various actions.

 ## Prerequisites